Hammoudahassine/roles-privileges-payload-plugin/README.md

   // Seed a Super Admin role with all privileges on init
   seedSuperAdmin: true,

+  // Automatically assign Super Admin role to the first user created (defaults to true)
+  // Ensures the initial user has full system access
+  assignSuperAdminToFirstUser: true,

   // Provide a custom roles collection configuration (optional)
   // Use createRolesCollection() helper to create a base and customize it